luop0812/HPRC_IntroHPC/_episodes/12-scheduler.md

 This job is handled by a special piece of software called the scheduler.
 On an HPC system, the scheduler manages which jobs run where and when.

-The scheduler used in this lesson is PBS Pro (PBS for short).
+The scheduler used in this lesson is Slurm on Terra.
-Although PBS is not used everywhere, running jobs is quite similar regardless of what software is being used.
+The batch schduler used on Ada is LSF.
+Although we have two different schedulers, running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.

 ## Running a batch job

 The most basic use of the scheduler is to run a command non-interactively.
 This is also referred to as batch job submission.
-In this case, we need to make a script that incorporates some arguments for PBS such as resources needed and modules to load.
+In this case, we need to make a script that incorporates some arguments for Slurm such as resources needed and modules to load.

 We will use the sleep.sh job script as an example.
-   * Remember to update the project code line: `#PBS -A PZSXXX` with your own project number.

-### Parameters
+### Job Specifications

-Let's discuss the example PBS script.
+Let's discuss the example Slurm script.
 ```
-test.pbs
+sleep.sh
 ```
 ```
 #!/bin/bash
-#PBS -q debug
-#PBS -A PZSXXXX
-   #Give the job a name
-#PBS -N test_script
-#PBS -l walltime=00:03:00
-#PBS -l nodes=1:ppn=2
+#SBATCH --job-name=test_script
+#SBATCH --time=00:03:00
+#SBATCH --ntasks=1
+#SBATCH --mem=2560M
+#SBATCH --output=test.out
+#SBATCH --account=123456

 echo 'This script is running on:'
 hostname